ierezell/CovidQuestionAnswering/meeting.md

 - Better filter / Election (Ex : question "Plop" returns documents)
 - Test embdding all vs sentence
 - add other field boosting
+- Add NER/lemmatization to retrieve voc with same semantic structure

 # Ideas :

-- Add NER to retrieve voc with same semantic structure
 - Move the clear_database button further from the ask button (stupid missclick)
-- Lemmatize all the content of the db ?
+- Baseline done : Need a dataset to test the solutions

 # TLDR :